photon1503/az-native/demos/05-cosmos-db/readme.md

 # NoSQL Data storage using Cosmos DB

-- From Relational to NoSQL: Does and Don'ts
+1. From Relational to NoSQL: Do's and Don’ts
-- Domain Driven Design (DDD) and Bounded Context Pattern
+2. Basics of Domain Driven Design (DDD) and Bounded Context Pattern
-- Optimize Partitioning & using SDKs to access Cosmos DB
+3. Using SDKs in services to interact with Cosmos DB
-- Using SDKs and Entity Framework
+4. Partitioning Strategies & Performance Optimization
-- Cosmos DB Change Feed and Event Sourcing
+5. Change Feed, Event Sourcing and CQRS
-- Understanding the CQRS Pattern

 ## Links & Resources